brandoningli/its-point-tracker/README.md

 ## If You're a Troupe Director and Want a Ready-Made Copy for Yourself...
 [Visit the Marquette Theatre Company webpage for this project to get your own copy.](http://tracker.marquettetheatrecompany.com)
-This is the preferred method of obtaining the tracker..
-It will automatically create your own copy of the scripts on your Google account so setup is much easier and faster..
+This is the preferred method of obtaining the tracker.
+It will automatically create your own copy of the scripts on your Google account so setup is much easier and faster.

 ## Description
 *This is taken directly from the Marquette Theatre Company website.*